pcubillos/mc3/docs/get_started.rst

 Install
 -------

-To install ``MC3``, just run the following command:
+To install ``MC3``, just run the following command (if you use conda, see instructions below):

 .. code-block:: shell

     pip install mc3

-Or alternatively, clone the repository to your local machine with the following terminal commands:
+Or alternatively (for conda users and for developers), clone the repository to your local machine with the following terminal commands:

 .. code-block:: shell